DEPARTMENT OF CLASSICAL STUDIES

 History of Literature.
 Three Hours.
 Designed to test, in a well-balanced way, students’ general grasp of the whole course of Greek / Roman literary history and their ability to identify the styles, and discuss the significance, of the major writers and genres.
 Short-answer questions (including ID-by-style and scansion) and a choice of essay topics designed more to elicit specific knowledge (e.g. development of genres, comparison of authors/genres, characteristics of given eras/movements) than to invite interpretation.
 The MA and PhD exams differ in scope and in the depth of the IDs and essays.
 The oral version of the exam is Two Hours but covers the same ground; the DGS joins the two examiners as moderator and record-keeper.

 Special Topic.
 Having passed all other qualifying exams, the student recruits a faculty member as supervisor, and a second faculty member as reader, to assist in the study of an author or field (e.g. a period, genre, or methodology) of a scope sufficient to be represented as a scholarly and teaching specialty on the student’s CV.
-In order to broaden the student’s expertise, under most circumstances the topic should not be drawn from the same language as that of the student’s dissertation.
-A student may make a request to the DGS to do a Special Topic in the same language if he or she has reason to do so.
+In order to broaden the student’s expertise, under most circumstances, the topic should not be drawn from the same language as that of the student’s dissertation.
+A student may make a request to the DGS to do a Special Topic in the same language if they have reason to do so.
 With faculty assistance, the student should generate and master the bibliography, become conversant in the current scholarly trends, and be able to suggest future scholarly agenda pertaining to the topic.
 As soon as the student, supervisor, and reader have agreed on the topic, a preliminary set of questions should be set and an exam date determined (usually within three months of commencing the project).
 At this time, the DGS and the department Chair must approve the topic, exam format, and exam date.
-In some instances, one of the readers will also be the student’s mentor.

-Each exam is set and evaluated by two faculty members chosen by the DGS.
+Each exam is set and evaluated by two faculty members chosen by the DGS (or, in the case of the special topic exam, is evaluated by the special topic director and reader).
 Exams are evaluated High Pass, Pass, Low Pass, or Fail.
 In case of disagreement, the DGS will designate a third faculty member to evaluate the exam.
 Exams are evaluated within two weeks of the exam date, and the DGS will notify the student of the results in writing, together with comments made by the evaluators.
 Students with a Low Pass or Fail will be expected to review the exam with the DGS and the examiners.
 A copy of this written notification and a copy of the exam will be placed in each student’s examination file.
 Students are encouraged to review the exam with their mentors.

 A student who fails any qualifying examination twice will be evaluated for good standing in the program.